 Zoho Projects is perhaps the only project management tool that provides better value for money, and that's largely because it's so cheap, at just $4 per user, per month for the Premium plan.
 It has everything you need for basic task management and project tracking, along with an impressive set of collaboration features, but the user limit of 50 and a project limit of 20 means it's unsuitable for medium-to-large businesses.

-Our research has shown that ClickUp has the edge in customer support.
-In fact of the 14 services we tested, it came third in this category.
-By contrast, Asana is somewhat lacking, scoring just 2.8/5 compared to ClickUp's 3.8/5.
+Our research has shown that Asana has the edge in customer support.
+In fact of the 10 services we tested, it came joint second in this category.
+By contrast, ClickUp is somewhat lacking, scoring just 3.3/5 compared to Asana’s 4.5/5.

-Although you can contact Asana by email, and the provider has a knowledge base and a community forum for troubleshooting issues yourself, it has no 24/7 live support, which ClickUp offers – and this is available on all plans.
-Furthermore, Asana has no live chat function, which ClickUp also provides for its customers.
+Although you can contact ClickUp by email, and the provider has a knowledge base for troubleshooting issues yourself, it has no community forum, which Asana offers – and this is available on all plans.
+Asana used to have no live chat function, which ClickUp has provided for some time, but now, both providers offer it to subscribers on all plans.

-If you contact Asana's sales team, you'll be able to acquire some sort of onboarding assistance on the provider's Premium, Business, and Enterprise plans.
-This support option is only available on ClickUp's Enterprise plan (although there's priority support on ClickUp's Business Plus plan).
-ClickUp's Enterprise plan also comes with a dedicated success manager, which not every project management software offers.
+If you contact Asana’s sales team, you’ll be able to acquire some sort of onboarding assistance on the provider’s Premium, Business, and Enterprise plans.
+This support option is only available on ClickUp’s Enterprise plan.
+ClickUp’s Enterprise plan also comes with a dedicated success manager, which not every project management software offers.

-The fact ClickUp has better customer support options makes sense, as it's slightly more complicated than Asana to set up – although, compared to some programs like Jira, it's still comparatively easy.
-Asana doesn't have that live support, but you're not likely to run into many problems thanks to the simplicity of the interface.
+The fact ClickUp has better customer support options is a shame, as it’s slightly more complicated than Asana to set up – although, compared to some programs like Jira, it’s still comparatively easy.
+Asana offers more, yet you’re less likely to run into many problems thanks to the simplicity of the interface.

-With downtime virtually a non-negotiable for businesses in the current economic climate, we'd recommend ClickUp over Asana for customer support.
-The option of 24/7 live support could prove important, especially if you don't have an in-house IT team to deal with technical issues.
+With downtime virtually a non-negotiable for businesses in the current economic climate, we’d recommend Asana over ClickUp for customer support.

 ClickUp: Overview of Core Features